bloboby/bloboby.github.io/nerts.md

 My strategy is a mix of the two, with tweaks based on the number of players as indicated by the arrows above.
-It leans towards the shared-pile focus, because I feel that the benefit of always having an extra exposed card generally outweighs the benefit of having a permanent free pile.
+It leans towards the shared-pile focus because I feel that the benefit of always having an extra exposed card generally outweighs the benefit of having a permanent free pile.